roscanrares/emnlp-2025-tsar/README.md

 **2. `model_comparison_pipeline.py` - Multi-Model Batch Processing**

+This script was implemented to facilitate systematic comparisons between multiple models fine-tuned with different configurations.

-Batch processes multiple models for systematic comparison.
-Designed for evaluating different fine-tuning configurations, architectures, or training strategies.
+Primary Purpose: To enable simultaneous evaluation and comparison of multiple models that were trained with different configurations, architectures, or training strategies.

 **Key Features:**
 - Process multiple models in sequence with automatic cleanup